MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-receive_token_information_header.md

 ### -field TransferCountUnits

 The byte units applied to <i>TransferCount</i>.
-Each unit expansion is a exponent in base 2.
+Each unit expansion is an exponent in base 2.
 The multiplier value of <b>TRANSFER_COUNT_UNITS_KIBIBYTES</b>, for example, is 1024 and not 1000.
 The defined units are the following.

 <table>
 <tr>